conda-forge/conda-forge.github.io/src/testing.rst

 All recipes need tests.
 Here are some tips, tricks, and justifications.
 How you shold test depends on the type of package (python, c-lib, command-line tool, ... ), and what tests are available for that package.
-But every conda pacakge should have at least *some* tests.
+But every conda pacakge must have at least *some* tests.

 Simple Existence Tests